The Manticore-Local Cluster Catalogue: A Posterior Map of Massive Structures in the Nearby Universe: INTRODUCTION

-Building on this foundation, \manticorelocal \citep{McAlpine2025} represents the most advanced Bayesian reconstruction of the nearby Universe to date.
+Building on this foundation, \manticorelocal \citep{McAlpine2025} represents a state-of-the-art Bayesian reconstruction of the nearby Universe, combining high resolution, full nonlinear dynamics, and comprehensive posterior validation.
 Fitting a physical structure formation model to the \tmpp galaxy catalogue \citep{Lavaux2011,Carrick2015}, it produces a posterior ensemble of high-resolution constrained simulations—a ``digital twin'' of our cosmic neighbourhood—that accurately reproduces the observed large-scale structure.
-The reconstruction identifies high-significance counterparts for fourteen prominent galaxy clusters—including Virgo, Coma, and Perseus—each within one degree of its observed sky position, with inferred masses and redshifts in close agreement with observational estimates.
-The recovered peculiar velocity field achieves the highest Bayesian evidence across five independent datasets, surpassing state-of-the-art nonlinear models, linear theory, and machine learning approaches.
-Extensive validation confirms the local supervolume ($R < 200$ Mpc) is statistically consistent with $\Lambda$CDM expectations, with no evidence for a large-scale underdensity.
+The reconstruction identifies high-significance counterparts for fourteen prominent galaxy clusters; including Virgo, Coma, and Perseus, each within one degree of its observed sky position, with inferred masses and redshifts in close agreement with observational estimates.
+In comparisons against the specific velocity field models tested by \citet{Stiskalek2025} (including linear theory, the \tmpp nonlinear reconstruction, and machine-learning approaches) the recovered peculiar velocity field achieves the highest Bayesian evidence across five independent datasets.
+Extensive validation confirms the local supervolume ($R < 200$ Mpc) is statistically consistent with \lcdm expectations, with no evidence for a large-scale underdensity.